Burn Ban

 We are actively working to improve and adapt the PTCT for recreational use, which makes it a dynamic state park with ongoing projects that that could temporarily impact access.

-This central section of Palouse to Cascades State Park Trail runs through the Snoqualmie Tunnel, along Keechelus Lake and Lake Easton, through Cle Elum to Ellensburg and across the Columbia River at the Beverly Bridge.
+This central section of the PTCT runs through the Snoqualmie Tunnel, along Keechelus Lake and Lake Easton, through Cle Elum to Ellensburg and across the Columbia River at the Beverly Bridge.

-Be sure to also take in the sweeping views from the renovated Renslow Trestle over I-90 and the Beverly Bridge in Vantage crossing the Columbia River.
+Be sure to also take in the sweeping views from the renovated Renslow Trestle over I-90 and the Beverly Bridge in Vantage at the Columbia River crossing.

 Camping

-Primitive campsites are available first-come, first-served at Cold Creek, Roaring Creek and Ponderosa Pines.
+Camping is available first-come, first-served at Cold Creek, Roaring Creek and Ponderosa Pines.
 Each campground has three to four campsites, one picnic table and one vault toilet.
-You can only access the campgrounds on foot or bicycle.
+You can only access these campgrounds by foot or bicycle.

-Reservable campsites are located at the Wanapum Recreation Area and Lake Easton State Park.
-These campgrounds have full hookup, standard and biker/hiker sites.
-Make your reservation here.
+Reserve your spot at Wanapum Recreation Area and Lake Easton State Park.
+These campgrounds have full hookup, standard and hiker/biker sites.
+Make a reservation here.

 You can also camp at Lenice Lake, which is quieter and has a vault toilet.
-Dispersed camping is allowed, so grab a spot by the lake under some trees for more protection against the wind.
-Don't forget to pack your fishing rod as trout fishing is a popular activity at the lake.
-Water is available here.
+Dispersed camping is allowed.
+Grab a spot by the lake, under some trees for more protection against the wind.
+Don't forget to pack your fishing rod as trout fishing is a popular activity.

-Additional campsites are available near the trail in the U.S. Forest Service campgrounds at Tinkham, Denny Creek, Lake Kachess and Silver Springs.
+Additional campsites are available near the trail at several U.S. Forest Service campgrounds including, Tinkham, Denny Creek, Lake Kachess and Silver Springs.

 Vantage is one of Washington's most popular climbing destinations.
-It has over 700 climbing routes, including trad, sport, toprope, bouldering and aid climbing.
+It has over 700 climbing routes, including traditional, sport, top rope, bouldering and aid climbing.